 Permanent custodianship or guardianship of a child can be an alternative to adoption.
 The child’s case management provider determines if adoption does not best meet the child’s needs.
-If that is the case, pursuing permanent custodianship or guardianship of a child in foster care allows the custodian/guardian to exercise all of the rights and responsibilities of a parent.
-It also provides the child with greater assurance of stability in placement.
+If that is the case, a custodian or guardian can exercise all of the rights and responsibilities of a parent.
+Custodianship or guardianship also provides the child with greater assurance of stability in placement.

 - To be eligible for permanent custodianship the family must: